JanMaruscak/TMDb-viewer/README.md

-# Random Movie/TV Show finder from the TMDb database.
+# Movie/TV Show search tool using the TMDb database.